Prerequisites

 4

-Automations are registered with the push command; specify the filename relative to your current working directory.
-All automations defined the file will be registered, however you can only register one file at a time.
+Agents are registered with the push command; specify the filename relative to your current working directory.
+All agents defined the file will be registered, however you can only register one file at a time.

 blocks push .blocks/hello_world/main.py